-Last week I attended IMTS, which is a large advanced manufacturing show focused on machine tools.
+Last fall, I attended IMTS, which is a large advanced manufacturing show focused on machine tools.
 And I learned something interesting: Depending on who you talk to only 3% – 8% of the worlds manufacturing equipment is connected to a network.
 Over the last 10 years most companies have offered some kind of connectivity solution but few customers purchase or use it.
+Want some IoT advice?

 Now is the time to change that.
 Even if you are not planning any automated data collection or Manufacturing Analytics projects in the next two years, rest assured you will want it in the in the next 5 years.

 We are predicting a large increase in demand for automated data collection and reporting over the next 5 years.
 It will be the only way small to medium sized companies can compete with globalization.

 Customers will demand price decreases; industries will be disrupted by the manufacturers that can leverage their data.
 The companies that don’t use their data will be quickly left behind.

 The biggest barrier manufacturers face today with data collection projects is connectivity.
 Adding the connectivity options to existing later can be expensive, require downtime and software upgrades.

 Future-Proof your Equipment

 Buying this equipment with network connectivity and having it programmed to collect the data you need is essential.
 Many industries, like machine tools, have developed standard so their machines don’t have to be custom programmed, but they don’t always advertise it you have to ask.

 You are basically future proofing your equipment it is the equivalent of buying computers with network cards or an HD ready TV back in the 90s.
 The completely networked shop floor is coming fast and you should be prepared